 The question – how do I start?

-Try small stuff that can have a real impact.
-These are problems that you normally react to, but it would be better if you could be proactive.
+These could be problems that you normally react to but it would be better if you could be proactive.
 For instance, if you are a store, what if the returns of your products could be reduced?
 You already have data for product sales and returns.
 Why not let machine learning make sense of it?
+If you are trucker, would it not make sense for you to predict empty miles.
+Or if you are a farmer, would it help if you were to reduce the cost of testing plant hybrids by predicting yields.
 Or what if you are a financial brokerage that recommends products, would it not be nice to know what products could work better for your customers?
 Your customers will like it – and so will you!